ecd1012/rpi_road_object_detection/README.md

 # rpi_road_object_detection
-Repository to run object detection on the Raspberry Pi 4.
-This configuration uses an SSD-Mobile Net model trained on an autonomous driving dataset.
+Repository to run object detection on the Raspberry Pi 4! :D This configuration uses an SSD-Mobile Net model trained on an autonomous driving dataset.

 Configuration
 =============